jakimfett/functions.sh/doc/app/miNAS.md

 ##### <a name="wait-what-server"></a>Wait, what server?
 Oh right, we haven't made ourselves a server yet.
 Okay, that's pretty easy.
-Hit the [DietPi downloads page](https://dietpi.com/downloads/images/} and grab the version corresponding to your hardware.
+Hit the [DietPi downloads page](https://dietpi.com/downloads/images/) and grab the version corresponding to your hardware.
-For Raspberry Pi, that'll be "ARMv6", and I'm using Stretch for this.
+For Raspberry Pi, that'll be "ARMv6", and we're using Stretch for this.

-You could also jump straight to raspbian, via their downloads page (or your p2p client).
+You could also jump straight to [raspbian, via their downloads page](https://www.raspberrypi.org/downloads/raspbian/) (or your p2p client).

 You're going to need:
 * Some form of computer.
     Yaknow, like a RasPi.
 * Some form of storage.
     Like this [32GB Samsung EVO+ SDHC card (spoiler: amazon link, @todo replaceme)](https://www.amazon.com/dp/B00WR4IJBE/)
-* Some form of control-feedback loop.
+* Some form of interfaces.
-    I'm partial to a keyboard and display, but if you've got a direct mental uplink to the machines, more power to ya.
+    we're not partial to a keyboard and display, so if you've got a direct mental uplink to the machines, more power to ya.
 * Some way to bootstrap the "stage" and "live" system(s).
-    Personally, we like the capabilities of the [Inatech USB OTG hub](https://www.amazon.com/dp/B00OCBXIY8/) paired with my RasPi Zero W.
+    Personally, we like the capabilities of the [Inatech USB OTG hub](https://www.amazon.com/dp/B00OCBXIY8/) paired with our RasPi Zero W running DietPi.
     More on the dev-->stage-->live pipeline later.
     For now, just knowing it exists is enough, we're building dev right now.

 So, you've got your software and your hardware, now to combine the two and make a sandwich.
 _(Okay, not really, but also, kinda.)_

-Write the DietPi image to the SD card.
+Write the Raspbian image to the SD card.
-If you can't get the OTG adapter working with your phone, give [Etcher](https://etcher.io/) a shot.
+If you can't get the OTG adapter working with your bootstrap device, give [Etcher](https://etcher.io/) on your desktop a shot.
 There's numerous ways (including the command line, which is what we'll be using here) to write a disk image to an SD card.

 Use whatever works for you.